 - Are good at math and science

 Precision agriculture technicians make farming more efficient.
-They use data from technology such as GPS and GIS to advise farmers on how to manage crops.
-They make recommendations to farmers and agricultural engineers can control many variables to make sure that crops grow well and high yields are delivered.
+They use technology such as GPS and GIS to make decisions about how to manage crops.
+This way, farmers and agricultural engineers can control many variables to make sure that crops grow well and high yields are delivered.

-Technicians rely on data and mapping from GPS and GIS systems.
+Technicians rely heavily on data and mapping from GPS and GIS systems.
 These kinds of maps typically don’t tell direction, but give information.
 Examples include where pests are or what areas need water.
-They can also give information about soil type, the best kinds of fertilizers to use, the types of weeds in fields, and what kinds of crops to plant.
+These kinds of maps can also give information about soil type, helping farmers decide on the best kinds of fertilizers to use and what kinds of crops to plant.

 Specific Work Activities

-- Collect data on soil and fields, crop yields, or field boundaries.
+- Collect information about soil and fields, crop yields, or field boundaries.
 Use field data recorders and basic geographic information systems (GIS).

-- Create and read maps showing agricultural data such as crop yields, soil type, terrain, drainage patterns, and field management history.
+- Create and analyze maps showing agricultural data such as crop yields, soil type, terrain, drainage patterns, and field management history.

 - Document and maintain records of precision agriculture information.

-- Find and test data to check soil quality, terrain, field productivity, fertilizers, and weather.
-Use data to reduce overuse of chemicals.
+- Compile and analyze data to determine soil quality, terrain, field productivity, fertilizers, and weather conditions.

-- Divide agricultural fields into zones based on soil and crop growth potential.
+- Divide agricultural fields into zones based on soil characteristics and production potentials.

-- Compare crop yield maps with maps of soil tests, chemical use, or other data to create crop management plans.
+- Compare crop yield maps with maps of soil test data, chemical application patterns, or other information to develop crop management plans.

 - Use computers.